1backend/1backend/docs/README.md

 ## [Types](types.md)

-Types are used to generate type safe clients for services.
+Types are used to generate type-safe clients for services.

 ## [Quotas](quotas.md)